Saint-Martin-le-Pin: Geology

 The commune's territory is underlain in its totality by Variscan basement rocks (Piégut-Pluviers Granodiorite).
 Transgressing the basement from the West are liassic sediments belonging to the Aquitanian Basin.
 The base conglomerate can be seen near La Chapoulie.
 Stratigraphically higher follow arkoses, dolomites and limestones.
 A NW-SE striking fault zone originating in Nontron traverses the territory and raises the Northeastern basement block.
 Movements along this fault zone must have been going on well into the Pleistocene, because one can observe stream rejuvenation along some of the southwestward-draining creeks.
 This fault zone is strongly mineralised in mainly baryte, but there is also galena, sphalerite, pyrite and the rather rare cadmium mineral greenockite.
 This fault zone has been mined in the past, the shaft of the mine de la Mairie still can be seen in the village.
 Associated with the ores is an intensive recrystallization and silicification of the country rocks along the fault line.
 Between 1825 and 1850 manganese was mined near Talivaud in the contact region between the arkoses and the overlying Sidérolithique, iron-rich Tertiary sediments.

 The limestones sometimes develop karst phenomena like caves (near Blanchetière).

 The floodplain of the Bandiat is infilled by alluvial Pleistocene sands with occasional intercalated layers of polished quartz pebbles.

 History

 The romanesque village church Saint-Martin dates back to the 12th century and has been classified in 1942 as Monument historique.
 Remarkable is its entry.

 Before 1789 the commune was called Saint-Martin-le-Peint.
 Saint Martin therefore was not associated with the pine tree, but rather was "painted".

-Population

-The population declined after 1968, but has remained stable since 1975.